jingye-xu/DistriLearn/README.md

 # DistriLearn
 This repository is used to store scripts, tutorial, data, and any information about the distributed learning project.

+This project is work for the paper presented at the IEEE UIC 2022 conference: Link coming soon.

 ![Topo](Network.svg)